kcirekcom/teal-panther/README.md

 # teal-panther
-MVP app using React, Express, MongoDB and Node.
+Basic task app using React, Express, MongoDB and Node.